FriendsOfTYPO3/extension_builder/Documentation/GraphicalEditor/Index.rst

 ==========================

-If your extension should provide a TYPO3 backend module, add a module in the :guilabel:`Backend modules` subsection of the property form.
+If your extension should provide a TYPO3 backend module, add a module in the :guilabel:`Backend modules` subsection of the properties form.
 It will then be available in the module menu on the left side of the TYPO3 backend.